amitshomer/Local_samplenet/README.md

 # LocalSampleNet
-Created by Amit Shomer and Royi Avron.
+Created by Amit Shomer and Royi Avron.\
-Project supervisors: Prof. Shai Avidan and Mr Itai lang.
+Project supervisors: Prof. Shai Avidan and Mr Itai lang.\
-Tel-Aviv University
+Tel-Aviv University.\

 ## Introduction
 The popularity of 3D sensing devices like LiDAR and Stereo increased in the recent years.
 Point cloud is a set of points, produced by these